Business-to-Business (B2B) communication in a globalised world

 Let’s reconsider the example of BMW: in order to communicate with all 3000 subcontractors through a private network, all of them need an MPLS access point from the same supplier as BMW.
 Those subcontractors, in turn, may also work for Peugeot or Nissan, who probably use a different MPLS supplier.
 In consequence, every subcontractor needs to install multiple private connections from different MPLS providers.
 Both from an operational and a financial perspective this approach is therefore not efficient.

-Public vs Private networks: The use of SCION
+Public vs private networks: the use of next-generation internet

 Current shortcomings in both private and public network use confront many businesses with a dilemma: either use public networks and face several downsides in terms of network performance, reliability, and security or use robust private networks at a high cost and lower flexibility.

-The use of SCION is a viable solution to this dilemma.
-SCION-based networks, offered by more and more Service Providers, are:
+The use of the SCION (Scalability, Control and Isolation On next-generation Networks) next generation internet architecture is a viable solution to this dilemma.
+Next-generation networks, offered by more and more service providers, are:

-- Public, and thus allow any connected location to share data with another, even if they are connected through different SCION-enabled Service Providers.
+- Public, and thus allow any connected location to share data with another, even if they are connected through different service providers.

 - Secure, as for example immune to security breaches related to BGP hijacking, thanks to the crypto-graphical protection of the path.